freezy/VisualPinball.Engine/VisualPinball.Unity/VisualPinball.Unity.Editor/AssetBrowser/README.md

 When exporting, the imported assets are bundled with your build.
 That means if at a later point the asset is updated in the package, you explicitly have to pull down the latest version of the package, and re-export your build.

 # Asset Library Creation Guide

 So you're good with modeling and you'd like to contribute to VPE's asset library.
 Great!
 This guide should provide you with the necessary info to make your assets available in VPE.

 Note that we'll focus on 3D assets, i.e. textured models.
-In the future we will support other types of assets (materials, textures, etc), but 3D assets are the most common and most difficult to get right.
+In the future we will support other types of assets (generic materials and textures, etc), but 3D assets are the most common and most difficult to get right.

 ## Modeling

 We won't go into too much detail how to model your asset, but instead provide a checklist your model should comply with.

 - **Use real-world scale** - You should model your asset based on real-world units.
 This will avoid many scaling issues.
+- **Apply scale and rotation** - Your object shouldn't have any non-applied transformations.
+Everything should be baked into the mesh (in Blender: `CTRL+A` -> *Apply Scale and Rotation*).
 - **Verify origin** - The origin of your model should be where it makes sense.
 For example, items that sit typically on the playfield should have their origin where they touch the playfield.
 Note that we ignore where your object is in world space, what's important is the origin.
-- **Apply scale and rotation** - Your object shouldn't have any non-applied transformations.
-Everything should be baked into the mesh (in Blender: `CTRL+A` -> *Apply Scale and Rotation*).
 - **Add bevels to edges** - See *Baking* below.
 - **Use quads instead of triangles** - This is somewhat less relevant for game assets, but a quad topology will give you mush less headache in general, specially when beveling edges.
 Also check out our [tutorial about 3D scans](xref:tutorial_3d_scan).
 - **Make meshes watertight** - Close the holes, make sure your mesh has faces everywhere.
 This will avoid shadow and path tracing issues.